aubeld/aubeld/README.md

 ## Goals
 Creating and administrating interactive websites and cloud services for businesses as well as Workflow and Documentmanagement Tools.
+Creating a RPG and other small games with Javascript for fun.

 ## Experience
 I currently work mainly with Windows Server environments (Windows Server and SQL Server 2019-2022 with HyperV) and MS365 (Entra Identity Government and ExO Administration) but I am continuing my personal education in the administration and use of Linux distributions and open source solutions like docker, proxmoxVE and debian based Distributions of Linux.